 Authors Gene Pisasale, Bruce Mowday, Michael Harris, Nancy Loane and Rebecca Pisasale will be signing their books for purchase.
-You can also see Ben Franklin demonstrate his great inventions, and of course shot the Wall Gun!
-Of course we will have our firing demos and this year will welcome Steve Bradney from the 1st Regiment Flying Camp of Lancaster County.
+You can also see Ben Franklin demonstrate his great inventions, and of course shoot the Wall Gun!
+We will have our firing demos and this year will welcome Steve Bradney from the 1st Regiment Flying Camp of Lancaster County.
 Our good friends at the Colonial Plantation and other organizations will have kids crafts and games to share with the family.
 Learn more about the Battle of Paoli and why it was coined the “Paoli Massacre” by the patriots.
-See the 2nd oldest War Memorial in the United States, atop the grave of 52 Continental Soldiers killed at the Battle of Paoli.
+See the 2nd oldest War Memorial in the United States, atop the grave of 52 of the 53 Continental Soldiers killed at the Battle of Paoli.

-We’d like to thank our food vendors Cafe Bonu, Scoops & Smiles and McDougall’s Irish Victory Cakes which will be selling food and drinks to everyone.
+We’d like to thank our food vendors which will be selling food and drinks to everyone throughout the day.